dyninst/dyninst/.github/README.md

 ### Build with many compilers ([workflows/compiler-multibuild](workflows/compiler-multibuild.yaml))

-*Builds Dyninst with all supported versions of gcc and clang available on Ubuntu, the built-in versions of gcc and clang on Fedora, and the supported C++ standards.*
+*Builds Dyninst with all supported versions of gcc and clang available on Ubuntu, the built-in versions of gcc and clang on Fedora, and the supported C++ standards*

 This is a complex workflow that generates dozens of jobs.
 It is complicated by the fact that Fedora makes it very difficult to install multiple compiler versions simultaneously.
 In particular, it only offers one version of gcc and clang via 'yum'.
 Conversely, Ubuntu allows for arbitrary numbers and versions of compilers.
 This makes the parameter space large enough that it is easier to generate it using a python [script](scripts/compiler_configs.py).
 We only support Fedora since version 37, so the minimum versions of gcc and clang are 12 and 15, respectively.
 On Ubuntu, the minimum version is 7 for both.